How can a wildlife internship in Africa help you get a conservation job?

 Over the course of the program, you’ll learn the necessary skills to become a seasoned wildlife field researcher.
 These include the ability to drive a 4×4 vehicle, manage a camp, identify flora and fauna, and collect and analyse data.

-And, as an accredited course, this internship is a fantastic way to get a head start in the competitive conservation industry.
+As an accredited course with a guaranteed placement afterwards, this course is a fantastic way to launch yourself into the competitive conservation industry.

 Wildlife conservation